mehtadome/Programming-Projects/OnlineBanking/README.md

 XAMPP: https://www.apachefriends.org/download.html

 ## Instructions:
-1) Create a folder to place all these files in htdocs in your XAMPP folder.
+1) Create a folder to place all these files in htdocs in your XAMPP directory.
 2) Open XAMPP application and start "Apache" and "MySQL"
 3) Head to localhost/yourFolderName/header.php